 The same thing applies to my motorbike riding sessions.
 I am having so much fun right now learning, growing, and moving towards that better motorbike rider.
 But it only happened because I was able to put aside my perfectionist nature every single day and go out on the bike, like an absolute noob, who has no idea what she’s really doing.

 I recommend the same for you, with any new skills that you are trying to bring into your life.
 You are not going to be perfect at it.
 Good, let’s start from there.
-Let’s start from our imperfect self, and go about improving that.
+Let’s start with our imperfect self, and go about improving that.